KNIGHTtime by Stephen Knight, FADS Vice President and Executive Dance Director

 - Great Grooming.
 Great grooming is so important because of the impression it makes on judges.
 Costuming can make or break a couple in the competition.
 Make sure that you invest some of your time and money into your appearance with top-notch costumes, makeup, hairstyles and manicures.
 It pays off in a grand way!

-#4 SPORTSMANSHIP.
-In my opinion, the final thing that makes for a great professional competitor is great sportsmanship.
-Far too many times, I have seen cases where couples acted inappropriately following the announcement of a result, and I’m here to tell you that does not sit well with the judges – and that their poor impression of you and your partner will stay with them for a long time.
-Do yourself a favor: act with grace and class on the dance floor, win or lose.
-If you need a pity party, have it somewhere out-of-sight of everyone who could form a bad opinion of you!
-There will always be winners and losers: but remember that the players and the results will change every time, so learn from your mistakes and move on.
-And never forget that your goal should be to be a good dancer, AND a good person.
-That, my friends, will take you a long way in the ballroom industry, and life in general.
+- Sportsmanship.
+In my opinion, the final thing that makes a great competitor is good sportsmanship.
+I have seen cases where couples acted inappropriately following the announcement of a result, and believe me it does not sit well with the judges.
+Do yourself a favor – act with grace and class on the dance floor, win or lose.
+If you need time to compose yourself, go up to your room or find a private space.
+There will always be winners and losers, but remember that the players and the results will change every time, so learn from your mistakes and move on.
+And always remember, that your goals should be to become good dancer, and a good person.
+That my friends, will take you a long way in the ballroom industry, and life in general.

 Stephen Knight is Vice President & Executive Dance Director with Fred Astaire Dance Studios.
 He also serves as Dance Coach and Regional Franchise Director for the FADS Wisconsin Region.
 A National Champion during his competitive years, Stephen is most well-known for his choreography, and for creating a large portion of the Fred Astaire Dance Studios Silver Syllabus.
 For more information on the members of the Fred Astaire Dance Studios International Dance Council, contact us.
 And to get started on YOUR dance journey, contact Fred Astaire Dance Studios today.